Blendify/blender-manual/blender_docs/manual/data_system/linked_libraries.rst

 :kbd:`Ctrl-Alt-P` makes the active linked object into a local proxy, appending `_proxy` to its name.

-Set the *Protected Layers* in the source file using using the Skeleton panel of the Armatures tab.
+Set the *Protected Layers* in the source file using the Skeleton panel of the Armatures tab.
 See :ref:`Armature Layers <armature-layers>`.
 The bones in protected layers will have their position restored from the source file when the referencing file is reloaded.